schadenfred/proscrypt-koans/README.md

 `$ atom . &`

 ...and it opens up our project, you're almost there.

-Now you just need to install the 'haml' package:
+Install the 'haml' package:

 [reflect](https://flight-manual.atom.io/using-atom/sections/atom-packages/)

-Once you've installed the haml package, you're ready to move on.
+Once you can navigate inside Atom to Packages > Settings View > Manage Packages and see that the haml package is installed, you're ready to move on.

-## koan 1.9: Checkout this branch
+## koan 1.11: Checkout this branch

-Let's get your cloned version of your fork of our code on this machine switched to the 'chapter-1' branch -- the same one you're reading right now.
+Switch your cloned version of your fork of this code to the 'chapter-1' branch -- the same one you're reading right now.
 To do so we'll pass a 'checkout' command and several arguments to git.
-The first is '-b' for branch, the second is 'chapter-1' because that's the name of the branch you want to create, and the third is 'origin/chapter-1' because that's the branch in your forked repo you need to be tracking on.
+The first argument is '-b' for branch, the second is 'chapter-1' for the name of the branch you want to create, and the third is 'origin/chapter-1' the branch in your forked repo you need to be tracking.

 `$ git checkout -b chapter-1 origin/chapter-1`